V0lk3n/V0lk3n.github.io/writeup/ByuCTF-2024/ByuCTF2024-WriteUp.md

         return
 ```

 If the name isn't inside the database, the bot reply with a message saying that the "porg is not found".
-And this time the bot reply because the `await` is present.
+And this time the bot would reply as the `await` command is present.

 ```python
     if len(results) == 0: